 - Staff responses to e-safety incidents must be consistent with responses to other incidents in school.
-This may mean that serious actions have to be taken in some circumstances. - If an e-safety incident occurs, Priory Junior School will follow its agreed procedures for responding including internal sanctions and involvement of parents (this may include the deactivation of accounts or restricted access to systems as per the school's AUPs see appendix).
+This may mean that serious actions have to be taken in some circumstances. - E-safety incidents must be reported via my concern, the schools safeguarding software. - If an e-safety incident occurs, Priory Junior School will follow its agreed procedures for responding including internal sanctions and involvement of parents (this may include the deactivation of accounts or restricted access to systems as per the school's AUPs see appendix).